-These FIFA changes will affect EVERY game your team plays - PLEASE LEARN THEM:
+These FIFA changes will affect EVERY game your team plays - PLEASE LEARN THEM and all the LAWS!:

 - 1. Coin Toss: winner can now choose either to kick off or which side to defend/attack.
-Loser, respectively, chooses which side to defend/attack, or kicks off.
-Page 87 of "The Laws Of The Game". - 2.
+Loser, respectively, chooses which side to defend/attack, or kicks off. - 2.
 Dropped balls: No longer contested.
 If play is stopped when the ball is in the penalty area, that goalkeeper gets the ball dropped to him/her.
 Otherwise, team that last touched ball when play stops gets the ball.
-Opponents must be 4 METERS away when ball is dropped.
-Page 88. - 3.
+Opponents must be 4 METERS away when ball is dropped. - 3.
 Goal Kicks and other kicks from inside the penalty area: In play as soon as the ball is touched and moves.
 Players still need to be outside the penalty area before the ball is kicked.
-This will likely affect 10U play as well with changes to PDI and the BOL rules.
-Page 131. - 4.
-Defenders' Walls: Attackers must stand a meter away from a Wall containing three or more defenders.
-Page 118. - 5.
+This will likely affect 10U play as well with changes to PDI and the BOL rules. - 4.
+Defenders' Walls: Attackers must stand a meter away from a Wall containing three or more defenders. - 5.
 Coaches' on-field or touchline discipline: They can be shown yellow and red cards.
-(To AYSO referees, this means more paperwork if strictly enforced.)
-Pages 112-113. - "Handling the ball" offences: Now include non-deliberate occurrences that lead to scores or scoring opportunities.
+(To AYSO referees, this means more paperwork if strictly enforced.) - 6.
+"Handling the ball" offenses: Now include non-deliberate occurrences that lead to scores or scoring opportunities.
 (IMO, called Thierry Henry Law).
 Also, a goalkeeper in his own penalty area cannot throw a ball directly into the opponent's goal.
-Pages 104-105.